 Most supported contact centres have now reopened, though a small number remain closed.
 We continue to review the situation and work proactively with the centres to ensure they are able to open when it is safe and appropriate to do so.

 Those supported contact centres that are open are accepting referrals for direct face-to-face contact only.

 Will the Working Together For Children Programme (WT4C) still be available

 In line with government health guidelines, our providers are currently unable to offer the WT4C programme in a face to face environment.
 However, all WT4C providers are offering a remote service via video platform sites.
 If you have been referred to the WT4C programme, one of our providers will contact you directly about their arrangements.

 Will Cafcass Cymru still be available to support First Hearing Dispute Resolution Appointments (FHDRAs)?

-Cafcass Cymru is committed to continuing to support First Hearing Dispute Resolution Appointments (FHDRAs) albeit via telephone or skype.
-We have been working closely with the courts to put in arrangements so that our Family Court Advisors will be available to advise and assist all FHDRAs in Wales.
+Cafcass Cymru is committed to continuing to support First Hearing Dispute Resolution Appointments (FHDRAs) albeit via telephone or video call.
+We have been working closely with the courts to put in arrangements so that our Cafcass Cymru practitioners are available to advise and assist all FHDRAs in Wales.

 Will Cafcass Cymru still collect DNA samples as part of its work?